 Virginia recently passed the Virginia Clean Economy Act, which includes a renewable portfolio standard that will require all of its utility companies to source 100% of their electricity from renewable sources by 2050.
 As such, the demand for permitting and constructing renewable energy facilities is now stronger than ever.
-Successful regulatory permitting of renewable energy facilities in Virginia requires an understanding of agency environmental regulations, thorough project site assessment, and an ability to produce technically sound permit application documents.
+Successful solar permitting in Virginia requires an understanding of agency environmental regulations, thorough project site assessment, and an ability to produce technically sound permit application documents.

 Understanding Agency Environmental Regulations

 For any renewable energy project to be successful, it must first meet environmental permitting and mitigation requirements set by a variety of local, regional, state, and federal agencies.
 In the state of Virginia, county, state, and potentially even federal permitting may be required for development of renewable energy facilities.
-Permits that may be required to develop a renewable energy project in Virginia include:
+Permits that may be required for Virginia solar development include:

 - A Small Renewable Energy (Wind or Solar) Permit by Rule from the State’s Department of Environmental Quality is required for the construction and operation of renewable energy facilities with rated capacities of 150 megawatts or less.

-- A Certificate of Public Convenience and Necessity from the State Corporation Commission is required to develop certain types of public utility facilities, thus may be required for some renewable energy facilities.
+- A Certificate of Public Convenience and Necessity from the State Corporation Commission is required to develop certain types of public utility facilities, thus may be required for some Virginia solar development.

 - Certain permits from the U.S. Army Corps of Engineers (USACE) may also be necessary to obtain if working within wetlands.